11 Impressive Cocoa Benefits

 May Enhance Mood

-Consuming cocoa powder may have shown antidepressant-like effects.
+Consuming cocoa powder may have shown reduction in anxiety and mood swings.

 May Help With Skin Care